pulp/pulp_installer/roles/pulp/README.md

 * `pulp_api_host` Set the host the API server is served from.
 Defaults to 'localhost'.
 * `pulp_use_system_wide_pkgs` Use python system-wide packages.
 Defaults to "false".
 * `pulp_remote_user_environ_name` Optional.
 Set the `REMOTE_USER_ENVIRON_NAME` setting for Pulp.
+* `pulp_content_host`: Host and port where Pulp content app is served.
+Defaults to `127.0.0.1:24816` This variable will be set as the value of `CONTENT_HOST` as the base path to build content URLs.

 Shared Variables:
 -----------------